csci430-os/assg04/README.md

 Make sure that you are creating Doxygen function documentation for all functions when you commit them to your repository as you are writing each one.
-The funciton documentation should be present as part of the commit for each task.
+The function documentation should be present as part of the commit for each task.

 Once your implementation is working and passing the tests for task 3,